HomeDing/homeding.github.io/elements/dht.md

 **type** - The type of the sensor.
 Values are: "DHT11", "DHT22" and "AUTO"

 **onTemperature** - These actions are emitted by the element when the temperature gets a new value.
-The action will not be sent when reading ne sensor values that stay the same.
+The action will not be sent when reading the sensor values that stay the same.

 **onHumidity** - These actions are emitted by the element when the humidity gets a new value.
 The action will not be sent when reading ne sensor values that stay the same.